valentynkt/BackendGarden/content/notes/Adapter Pattern.md

 ### Relations with Other Patterns

 1. **[[Bridge Pattern]]:**
-    - Bridge is typically designed upfront, allowing parts of an application to be developed independently of each other.
+    - [[Bridge Pattern|Bridge]] is typically designed upfront, allowing parts of an application to be developed independently of each other.
     - Adapter, on the other hand, is often used in existing applications to make otherwise incompatible classes work together smoothly.
 2. **[[Decorator Pattern]]:**
-    - Adapter changes the interface of an existing object, while Decorator enhances an object without altering its interface.
+    - Adapter changes the interface of an existing object, while [[Decorator Pattern|Decorator]] enhances an object without altering its interface.
-    - Decorator supports recursive composition, which is not possible with Adapter.
+    - [[Decorator Pattern|Decorator]] supports recursive composition, which is not possible with Adapter.
 3. **[[Proxy Pattern]]:**
     - Adapter provides a different interface to the wrapped object, whereas Proxy provides it with the same interface.
-    - Additionally, Decorator enhances the interface of the object.
+    - Additionally, [[Decorator Pattern|Decorator]] enhances the interface of the object.
 4. **[[Facade Pattern]]:**
-    - Facade defines a new interface for existing objects, whereas Adapter strives to make the existing interface usable.
+    - [[Facade Pattern|Facade]] defines a new interface for existing objects, whereas Adapter strives to make the existing interface usable.
-    - Adapter typically wraps a single object, while Facade works with an entire subsystem of objects.
+    - Adapter typically wraps a single object, while [[Facade Pattern|Facade]] works with an entire subsystem of objects.
 5. **[[Bridge Pattern]], [[State Pattern]], [[Strategy Pattern]]:**
     - These patterns, along with Adapter, share similar structures based on composition.
     - However, they address different problems, each communicating a distinct solution.
-    - While Bridge focuses on decoupling abstraction from implementation, State manages object state transitions, and Strategy encapsulates interchangeable algorithms.
+    - While [[Bridge Pattern|Bridge]] focuses on decoupling abstraction from implementation, State manages object state transitions, and Strategy encapsulates interchangeable algorithms.
     - Adapter, in contrast, adapts the interface of one object to another.

 ## Examples